Logiqx/wsw-results/docs/countries.md

-A few tweaks have been made after applying the above priories since the ISO 3166 code can be confusing:
+A few tweaks have been made after applying the above priories since the ISO 3166 code may be confusing:

 - Guernsey; "GSY "instead of "GGY"
 - Jersey; "JSY "instead of  "JEY"